Code of Conduct

-An Agreed Disposition is in writing and acknowledges that the agreed disposition constitutes a finding that the student has violated the College of Law Honor Code and that the finding must be reported upon request on an application to sit for any bar exam.
+An Agreed Disposition is a document that acknowledges that the student has violated the College of Law Honor Code and that the finding must be reported upon request on an application to sit for any bar exam.

 Option 2: The matter goes to the Honor Council, and a Hearing Panel hears the case.
 A hearing panel consists of two student members of the Honor Council, two faculty members, and the Associate Dean for Academic Affairs or his or her designee.

 There is a range of sanctions for violation of the Honor Code.
 Any of these may adversely impact a student’s application for admission to the Bar of Texas and other states, because the Board of Law Examiners investigates the character and fitness of applicants to the Bar.